 The Ultimate Learning Package

 The Ultimate Learning Package is for people who want it all.
-With twelve seminars and three private lessons, you have the freedom and flexibility to master every skill we teach.
-Asa with the Good Doggy Package, you have complete freedom over which seminars you attend so you can focus only on the skills you care about building.
+With twelve seminars included you have the total flexibility to master every skill we teach.
+As with the Good Doggy Package, you have complete freedom over which seminars you attend so you can focus only on the skills you care about building.
 There's no better way to get a group class training experience that customizes itself to exactly what you want!

 The first time (per dog) you purchase the Ultimate Learning Package, it includes a free Good Doggy Saratoga training treat pouch and a Good Doggy Saratoga training notebook!